continuouspipe/continuouspipe/documentation/content/remote-development/command-init.md

 ## Interactive Mode

+{{< note title="Note" >}}
+You can read a full explanation of interactive mode, including how to get an API key and what arguments are available [here]({{< relref "remote-development/working-with-different-environments.md#interactive-mode" >}}).
+{{< /note >}}

-Sometimes you may want to connect to an environment that's not set up as a remote environment, e.g. an environment created for a pull request.
+Sometimes you may want to connect to an environment that’s not set up as a remote environment, e.g. an environment created for a pull request.
 You can do this using interactive mode.

-You will first need to generate a [ContinuousPipe API key](https://authenticator.continuouspipe.io/account/api-keys).

-You can then use interactive mode by using the `--interactive` or `-i` flags.
+You can use interactive mode with `init` by using the `--interactive` or `-i` flags.

 ```
 cp-remote init --interactive
 cp-remote init -i
 ```

-The first time you run this, you will be asked to enter your ContinuousPipe username and the ContinuousPipe API key you generated.
-They are then stored in a global configuration file `~/.cp-remote/config.yml` (on linux/osx) `C:\Users\{YourUserName}\.cp-remote\config.yml` (on windows), so you won't need to enter them again.

-You will then be able to run the `bash` and `exec` command within the interactive mode.

-{{< note title="Note" >}}
-The [bash command]({{< relref "remote-development/bash-command.md" >}}) and [exec command]({{< relref "remote-development/exec-command.md" >}}) can also be run in interactive mode directly without having to run `cp-remote init -i` first.
-{{< /note >}}

 If you want to change the stored username and API key, use the `--reset` flag: